harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 #### Low-level const
-- A low-level const applies to the data pointed to (or referred to) by an object.
+- A <mark class="hltr-trippy">low-level const</mark> applies to the data pointed to (or referred to) by an object.
 It indicates that the object being pointed to cannot be modified, even though the pointer (or reference) itself may not be constant.
 - Example of low-level const:

 ```C++